ordina-jworks/ordina-jworks.github.io/_posts/2019-10-02-API-first-development-with-OpenAPI-or-Swagger.md

 **Cons**
  * No support for complex/variable request/response scenarios
  * Little extra documentation can be added in the API specs
- * If you add a new `enum` in the specification your clients have to regenerate their code in order to be able to accept the enum.
+ * If you add a new `enum` in the specification, your clients have to regenerate their code in order to be able to accept the enum.
  * Development can only start after API is designed